BoJavs-svg/RobotComputationalMethods/compiler/E3README.md

 # Deliverable 3: YACC grammar
 ## Problem description:

 After translating to tokens, the now the job of the parser is to take those tokens and write into the *.asm* file the valid syntax for the CPU to use.
+The grammar provided allows the user to define instructions for the robot to follow; it allows the user to control the robot's movements, rotation and position on the grid.

 ## Context Free Grammar
 ```